 But magical thinking has its critics.
-Its evil twin is irrationality, unreasoned action that has provoked genocide, religious persecution, bigotry, domestic violence, child abuse, and run-of-the-mill unhappiness.
+Its attractions fall away quickly when it results in genocide, persecution, bigotry, domestic violence, child abuse, and run-of-the-mill unhappiness.
 Stuart Sutherland’s Irrationality offers a comprehensive discussion, with chapters on “Conformity,” “Ignoring the Evidence,” “Overconfidence,” and “False Inferences.”
 Hutson acknowledges throughout his book that magical thinking has its dangers, but his emphasis is on its value.
 As he sums up in his New York Times op-ed on the subject,

 Which isn’t to say magical thinking has no downside.
 At its worst, it can lead to obsession, fatalism or psychosis.
 But without it, the existential angst of realizing we’re just impermanent clusters of molecules with no ultimate purpose would overwhelm us.

 I’m on Hutson’s side.
 If the main effect of our projecting awareness on to entities of all kinds had added mostly misery to our lives, it seems to me such imaginings would have dropped from our mental skill set long ago.
 Maybe we can stay comfortable with harmless magical thinking while we learn to curtail its murderous side.
 Keep your fingers crossed.